This strawberry basil sorbet is made with fresh or frozen strawberries and an easy honey basil syrup. It’s a delicious, dairy-free summertime treat!

 They are huge!

-I planted eight basil plants, assuming that about half would die.
+I planted eight basil plants, assuming that about half wouldn't make it.
 Sometimes sweet basil can be finicky, and I wanted to be prepared.

-Guys, only one basil plant died.
-The other seven have flourished, and I’ve been putting basil in all the things.
+Guys, I only lost one basil plant.
+The other seven have flourished, and I've been putting basil in all the things.

 And this past week, I decided it was time to make an icy cold basil treat.